robots-ju/live-overcapture/README.md

 During my tests I had to customize the `LIBDIR` path to get things working consistently.
 `gstreamer1.0-libav` is required to use hardware decoding for h264.

+Some combination of the gstreamer bad plugins is also necessary to handle h264 at all.
+I'll try to update these instructions when I isolate which exact package is needed.
+In the meantime I just installed all the `libstreamer*` and `gstreamer*` packages available in the repo and it works.

 ```sh
 sudo apt install build-essential cmake git libusb-1.0-0-dev libjpeg-dev gstreamer1.0-libav
 git clone https://github.com/ricohapi/libuvc-theta.git